ThatOtherAndrew/obsidian-digital-garden/src/site/notes/School/S5/Physics/2. Particles and Waves/Standard Model.md

 Mesons are [[School/S5/Physics/2.
 Particles and Waves/Standard Model#Hadrons\|hadrons]] which are **made up of an even number of [[School/S5/Physics/2.
 Particles and Waves/Standard Model#Quarks\|quarks]]**, usually a pairing of a quark and an antiquark.
 Unlike [[School/S5/Physics/2.
 Particles and Waves/Standard Model#Baryons\|baryons]], all mesons are very unstable, with the longest-lived mesons lasting for only a few hundredths of a microsecond.
 Larger mesons decay to other less massive mesons, which ultimately decay into stable electrons, neutrinos and photons.

 Mesons are also considered composite [[School/S5/Physics/2.
 Particles and Waves/Standard Model#Bosons\|bosons]] as they have an integer spin, and can act as force carriers under certain circumstances (e.g. pions can act as force carriers between <abbr title="Protons and neutrons">nucleons</abbr>).

+### Antimatter
+Antimatter has **the same properties of regular matter, but the opposite charge**.

+When matter comes into contact with antimatter, they **annihilate** - turning into a lot of pure energy in the form of photons.
+This process can also happen in reverse.

+The amount of mass and energy converted can be calculated using Albert Einstein's famous formula, $E=mc^2$.